pennyether/contracts/README.md

 One of our goals is to ensure Penny Ether can run itself, with very limited input from the owner or admin.
 Additionally, we've set up the system so that _even if_ an adversary were to gain ownership control (or we turned evil), the damage possible is _severely_ limited.

-### Roles
+### Actors

-The following roles exist, with their permissions listed:
+The following actors exist, with their permissions listed:

 - **Owner** via `CustodialWallet.sol` _(see above)_
-	- Can make changes to the registry, adding or upgrading the following contracts (`MainController`, `PennyAuctionController`, `PennyAuctionFactory`, `InstaDice`, any new contracts)
+	- Can make changes to the `Registry`, adding or upgrading the following contracts (`TaskManager`, `MonarchyController`, `InstaDice`, `VideoPoker`, and any new contracts)
-	- Controls 50% of proceeds from the CrowdSale, and 10% of tokens.
-	- Can retrieve dividends accrued by `TokenLocker` (but cannot transfer or burn the tokens)
 	- Can change the `Admin` account.
-	- One time permissions:
-		- Can set the `Treasury` address in the `Comptroller` once.
+	- Can collect dividends, and transfer vested tokens from `TokenLocker`
-		- Can set the `Token` address in the `Treasury` once.
+	- Can configure the CrowdSale
+	- Receives some proceed from the CrowdSale.
-		- Can set the `Comptroller` address in the `Treasury` once.
+	- Can set `dailyLimit` of `TaskManager` and `MonarchyController`
-		- Can tell `Comptroller` to initiate the CrowdSale once.

 - **Admin**
-	- Can change `Treasury` `dailyFundLimit` by +/- 5% each day.
+	- Can configure `TaskManager`, `Monarchy`, `InstaDice`, and `VideoPoker` parameters, within limits.
-	- Can change `Treasury` `distrubuteReward` to up to 1%.
+	- Can issue `Governance Requests` to `Treasury`.
-	- Can change `MainController` rewards.
-		- This rewards are considered "funding" by the `Treasury`, so they are limited.
-	- Can set pre-defined auctions in `PennyAuctionController`
-		- This ensures PennyAuctions are always running

 ### Scenarios

-Let's go over a few scenarios, and their possible impact on Penny Ether
+Let's go over a few scenarios, and their possible impact on PennyEther.
+Note that the below cases only count _if the DAO has not been instated_.
+Once the DAO is instated, Token Holders will collectively have full control over all actors.

 - **`Admin` account compromised**:
 	- Possibilities:
 		- The admin could change the settings as listed above.
-For example, an admin could cause up to the `dailyFundLimit` to be sent to a poorly configured game, or reward.
+For example, they may increase the reward size for some `Tasks`, or alter the minimum/maximum bets of `InstaDice` and `VideoPoker` (within some limit).
 	- Possible Financial Loss:
-		- `dailyFundLimit` per day -- not guaranteed to go to the attacker.
+		- Extremely limited. `dailyLimit`s ensure `MonarchyController` and `TaskManager` do not get drained.
+Game Controllers may temporarily not take bets due to the changed configuration.
 	- Remediation:
-		- `Supervisor` immediately changes the `Admin` address to a secure one.
+		- `Custodian` immediately changes the `Admin` address to a secure one.
 		- New `Admin` reverts any changes made.

 - **`Custodian` account compromised**:
 	- Possibilities:
-		- All of the above.
-		- Could change the `MainController` registry entry to their own wallet, so they receive `dailyFundLimit` per day.
-		- Could deploy games where the revenue goes to their own wallet.
+		- Same as previous case.
+		- Can cause all games to not produce revenues.
+		- Can cause profits of games to be temporarily sent to another contract.
 	- Financial Loss:
-		- `dailyFundLimit` per day -- with funds going directly to the attacker.
+		- Same as previous case.
 		- Revenues may no longer go to `Treasury`, but to attacker.
 	- Remeditation:
 		- `Supervisor` immediately changes the `Custodian` address to a secure one.
 		- New `Custodian` reverts all changes.
-		- Same remediations as above.
+		- Same remediations as previous case.

 - **`Supervisor` account compromised**:
 	- Possibilities:
-		- All of the above.
+		- Same as previous case.
 		- Could get all available funds in `CustodialWallet`
 	- Financial Loss:
-		- `dailyFundLimit` per day -- with funds going directly to the attacker.
-		- Revenues may no longer go to `Treasury`, but to attacker.
+		- Same as previous case.
 		- PennyEther loses whatever balance is in `CustodialWallet` (likely not too much)
 	- Remediation:
 		- `Owner` immediately changes `Supervisor` address to a secure one.
-		- Same remediations as above.
+		- Same remediations as previous case.
 	- Notes: As noted in `CustodialWallet.sol`, `supervisor` wallet is held in cold storage.

 - **`Owner` account compromised**:
 	- Possibilities:
 		- All of the above, but cannot be remediated.
 	- Financial Loss:
-		- `dailyFundLimit` per day -- with funds going directly to the attacker.
-		- Revenues may no longer go to `Treasury`, but to attacker.
-		- PennyEther loses whatever balance is in `CustodialWallet` (likely not too much)
+		- Same as previous case.
+		- All `Capital` will be in control of attacker.
+		- All Ether bankrolled to game contracts will be in control of attacker.
 	- Remediation:
-		- Token holders are told to burn their tokens for .5 ETH per token.
-		- If all tokens are burned, maximum payout to attacker is `dailyFundLimit * 14`.
+		- A new `Registry`, `Treasury`, and `Comptroller` can be redeployed, pointing to the existing `PENNY Token`.
+		- However, there will be zero capital.
+It's likely PennyEther team would provide capital, but there's no assurance.
 	- Notes: As noted in `CustodialWallet.sol`, `owner` wallet is held in deep cold storage, and will likely never need to be used.

-- Additional Notes
-	- `Treasury` has a buffer between the `bankroll` amount, and the `minimum dividend threshold` of `14 * dailyLimit`.
-This means if dividends were just distributed, there is a guaranteed 14 days of solvency where _all_ tokens can be burned for a refund.

 ### Audits